-To make the keyboard work correctly with the APL interpreter we need two things - a correct APL Font and a mapping of the keyboard key codes.
+To make the keyboard work correctly with the APL interpreter we need two things - a correct APL font and a mapping of the keyboard key codes.
 Fortunately these are both available.
-The ones I used are from http://www.dyalog.com/resources.
+The fonts I used are from http://dyalog.com/apl-font-keyboard.htm.
 Here is a quote from that page:

-"This page contains downloadable resources which are believed to be of general interest to the APL community."
+This page contains resources that are believed to be of general interest The fonts are freely available to everyone, irrespective of whether you (or any other APL system for that matter).